Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

-According to the definition of the weight function $\chi(\cdot,\cdot)$, the second integral of the right-hand side of this inequality is arbitrarily close to $0$ is the quantity $\yHom^{(p)}(p)$ is sufficiently large, or in other words if the integer $q(p)$ is chosen sufficiently large.
-In view of \cref{lem:upper_bound_final_energy}, this finishes the proof of \cref{lem:upper_bound_final_energy_2}. \end{proof} Let us assume from now on that for every positive integer $p$, the integer $q(p)$ is chosen large enough so that the conclusions of \cref{lem:upper_bound_final_energy,lem:growth_yesc_of_p,lem:upper_bound_final_energy_2} be satisfied, and so that (as assumed in the proof of \cref{lem:upper_bound_final_energy_2}),
+According to the definition of the weight function $\chi(\cdot,\cdot)$, the second integral of the right-hand side of this inequality is arbitrarily close to $0$ if the quantity $\xiHom^{(n)}(n)$ is large enough positive, or in other words if the integer $p(n)$ is chosen large enough.
+In view of \cref{lem:upper_bound_final_energy}, this finishes the proof of \cref{lem:upper_bound_final_energy_2}. \end{proof} Let us assume from now on that for every positive integer $n$, the integer $p(n)$ is chosen large enough so that the conclusions of \cref{lem:upper_bound_final_energy,lem:growth_xiesc_of_n,lem:upper_bound_final_energy_2} be satisfied, and so that (as assumed in the proof of \cref{lem:upper_bound_final_energy_2}),

-Last not least, the definition of the quantity $\cmax$ in \vref{subsec:further_bd_finite_speed} (and the fact that the speed of the travelling frame under consideration is as large as $\cmax$) will now finally be used to prove the following lemma. \begin{lemma}[upper bound of Escape point in travelling frame] The quantity $\yEsc^{(p)}(p)$ remains bounded from above when $p$ approaches $+\infty$. \end{lemma} \begin{proof} According to inequalities \vref{xEsc_xesc_xHom,hyp_no_excursion_right_cutoff}, for every positive integer $p$,
+\paragraph{Upper bound for Escape point in travelling frame.} Last not least, the definition of the quantity $\cUpp$ in \vref{subsec:further_bd_finite_speed} (and the fact that the speed of the travelling frame under consideration is as large as $\cUpp$) will now finally be used to prove the following lemma. \begin{lemma}[upper bound for Escape point in travelling frame] The quantity $\xiEsc^{(n)}(n)$ remains bounded from above as $n$ goes to $+\infty$. \end{lemma} \begin{proof} According to inequalities \vref{xEsc_xesc_xHom,hyp_no_excursion_right_cutoff}, for every positive integer $n$,